awslabs/serverless-rules/docs/rules/lambda.md

 * __cfn-lint__: WS1000
 * __tflint__: aws_lambda_function_tracing_rule

-AWS Lambda can emit traces to AWS X-Ray, which enable visualizing service maps for faster troubleshooting.
+AWS Lambda can emit traces to AWS X-Ray, which enables visualizing service maps for faster troubleshooting.

 ### Why is this a warning?